kaitmore/datasource-inshift/README.md

 # datasource-inshift

-This repository contains datasets for deployment to covidapihub.io.
+This repository contains INSHIFT datasets for deployment to covidapihub.io.

 ## Adding a dataset

 To add a dataset, run `make dataset`.
 An example dataset with metadata has been added to `data/example-nytimes`.

 This command will:

 1. Ask for metadata related to the new dataset
 2. Create a new directory under the top-level `/data` directory based on the given api slug